 - There are many different materials that people consider blocks, but the ERS tools define blocks.
-Blocks are geometric shapes with smooth sides that do not connect and fall over easily when stacked, and sides of blocks should be 2" or more. - Blocks are only required for children 1-7 years of age.
+Blocks are geometric shapes with smooth sides that are 2" or more, do not connect, and fall over easily when stacked. - Blocks are only required for mobile infants- 8-year-olds.